tldr-pages/tldr/pages/linux/ruget.md

 > Alternative to wget written in Rust.
 > More information: <https://github.com/ksk001100/ruget>.

-- Download the contents of a URL to a file (named "foo" in this case):
+- Download the contents of a URL to a file:

 `ruget https://example.com/foo`